TheophileMt92/theophile-mouton/portfolio.md

     <template id="project3-template">
         <div class="project-container">
             <div class="project-description">
-                <p>I was hired by Prof. María Paulina Correa Burrows from the Universidad de Chile to apply Hierchical Edge Bundling (HEB) to cardiometabolic health markers for a study on the effects of obesity on the health of teenagers.
+                <p>I was hired by <a href="https://uchile.cl/portafolio-academico/portafolio-academico/academico/49064" target="_blank">Prof. María Paulina Correa Burrows</a> from the Universidad de Chile to apply Hierchical Edge Bundling (HEB) to cardiometabolic health markers for a study on the effects of obesity on the health of teenagers.
 I produced ten different HEBs, a quarto document and publication ready charts for this consultancy.
 The project is publicly accessible on my <a href="https://github.com/TheophileMt92/Hierarchal-Edge-Bundling" target="_blank">GitHub Repository</a> </p>
                 <div class="project-image">
                 <img src="/assets/img/portfolio/HEB_2G_males_clusters.png" alt="Project 3">
             </div>